Skip to contents

 ) |>

-sf::st_as_sf(coords = c("x", "y"), crs = 4326) |>
+ddbs_as_spatial(coords = c("x", "y"), crs = 4326) |>

-# option 1: passing sf objects
+# option 1: passing ddbs or sf objects

-output1 <- duckspatial::ddbs_concave_hull(x = points_sf)
+output1 <- duckspatial::ddbs_concave_hull(points_ddbs, mode = "sf")

 plot(output1)